 Why Pray the Rosary? by Brother John Samaha, S.M.

-believe in such outdated things?" the student inquired.
+"Sir, do you still believe in such outdated things?" the student inquired.

 "Yes, I do.
 Don't you?" the man responded.
 The student laughed and admitted, "I do not believe in such silly things.
 Take my advice.
 Throw the rosary out the window and learn what science has to say about it."